Sunday, November 3, 2024

 General or non- horror content warning- body horror (it is Cronenberg after all), S&M sex, some gore, depictions of snuff films/porn (it is very blurry and obscured, or cuts before you see much)

 Plot- An executive of a sleazy TV company, Max (James Woods), in Toronto is trying to find new content that will be controversial enough to bring in an audience.
 Having turned down people offering him soft core porn, a man who gets to him content shows him a clip for Videodrome which is an illegal broadcast of snuff films that also include rape.
 Max gets obsessed with Videodrome and wants to get it on his channel.
-Later he goes on a date with a radio presenter (Debbie Harry- yes from Blondie) who is into S&M and she is so drawn to it that she goes to find where it is broadcast who she can audition and disappears.
+Later he goes on a date with a radio presenter (Debbie Harry- yes from Blondie) who is into S&M and she is so drawn to it that she goes to find where it is broadcast so she can audition and she disappears.
 Meanwhile Max starts to have creepy violent visions that include body horror.

 Short review- not my favourite Cronenberg- that is existenZ- or the best- that is The Fly- but this is good even if the content is a lot.
-I have referenced body horror a few times so just to clarify for those who don't know, body horror is anytime in a horror film that a body gets manipulated in a way that is not normal- it could bulge, it could contort, it could morph, it could (and often is) be very bloody, and it could be something else appearing or acting like a body (it happens with a TV in this film).
+I have referenced body horror a few times so just to clarify for those who don't know, body horror is anytime in a horror film that a body gets manipulated in a way that is not normal- it could bulge, it could contort, it could morph, it could be (and often is) very bloody, and it could be something else appearing or acting like a body (it happens with a TV in this film).
 Cronenberg is basically the guy who made it a prominent element of modern horror as it is the big scare of his films.
 It is a good film that is very well made but I would stress read that content warning before you watch.

 New to me or rewatch- another new to me classic.
 May not rewatch but there is other Cronenberg I would.